Skip to main content

 • Arithmetic operators: +, -, unary -, *, /, % (modulo).

-Note the clear lack of the ** (exponentiation) operator as well as any bitwise operators.
+Note the lack of the ** (exponentiation) operator as well as any bitwise operators.

 caution

-The script will fail when the right hand side of Division and modulo operations is zero.
+The script will fail when the right hand side of division or modulo operations is zero.

 Date Parsing